freshlysqueezedgames/hermes/README.md

 ## Further Improvement Notes

 Currently, the main concern is the ideas surrounding async server requests injected into state action flow.
 There may be a requirement to run multiple state updates, one for initial submission, another for successful updating based on network payload, and another for a failure state.
 It would be entirely possible to update the state based on these network stages, the main question is how best to design the implementation on these further reducer stages.

-Unsubscribe is a feature that needs implementing for obvious reasons

 Possibly namespacing of event / action names.